fgregg/tax_extension/README.md

-# Code for calculation tax extensions in Cook County
+# Code for calculation tax rates in Cook County

 In Illinois, County Clerks are responsible for calculating the tax rates for taxing bodies.
 We have a system where